4th Virginia Infantry Regiment: Campaigns

 The regiment fought at First Manassas, having arrived by train on Saturday, July 20.
 Their stout defense of Henry House Hill during that engagement led South Carolina General Barnard Bee to characterize their commander General Jackson as a stone wall, hence the brigade name.
-Jackson reportedly ordered the 4th Virginia, "Reserve your fire until they come within 50 yards!
-Then fire and give them the bayonet!
+Jackson reportedly ordered the 4th Virginia, "...give them the bayonet!
 And when you charge, yell like furies!"
 That mid-afternoon charge possibly became the first use of the Rebel Yell.
 However, a bullet in the knee ended Lt.
 Col. Moore's military service; Col. Preston also fell wounded.
 The regiment's 31 dead and 100 wounded were the highest losses in the brigade, even if one thrice-wounded sergeant whose disability ended his military career would later become Attorney General of Virginia William A. Anderson.
 The 4th's men recovered and drilled for next months, and Jackson was promoted to Major General, with James Preston becoming the interim commander, although his wound's lingering effects and rheumatism led to his replacement by Gen. Richard B. Garnett on December 7, 1861 (and Preston would die at his home on January 20, 1862).
 That winter General Jackson tried to sever the Union supply lines, especially the Baltimore and Ohio Railroad and Chesapeake and Ohio Canal.
 He also promoted Mexican war veteran, lawyer and politician Charles A. Ronald to command the 4th Virginia.
 Ronald would lead the regiment for 18 months, until disabled by war wounds.

 By March 1862, the unit was only about a third of its normal strength due to sickness and resignations, but fought in the First Kernstown until its ammunition ran out, with 5 killed and 23 wounded.
 That battle led to Garnett's removal and replacement by Brig.
 Gen. Charles S. Winder.
 Since many volunteers' terms were expiring (and many deserted), the men were allowed to choose their officers, and chose Charles A. Ronald as their Colonel, Robert D. Gardner as Lt.
 Col., and William Terry as Major.

 That spring, the unit participated in Jackson's Valley Campaign, marching 646 miles in 28 days and fighting 4 battles and six skirmishes.
 The 4th Virginia was only peripherally involved during the first battle at Front Royal and the First Battle of Winchester.
 However, the Stonewall Brigade delivered the primary assault at Port Republic, and this unit lost only four men wounded.